 Today the equity markets are in apparent free fall.
 Many stocks have fallen by more than 20% and the Nifty index itself has fallen by about 7% in just 3 days.
 Technically a correction is one, wherein the markets fall by at least 10%.
-Whether your investment in regular plans of mutual funds or mutual fund direct plans, the correction is the same!
+Whether your investment is in regular plans of mutual funds or mutual fund direct plans, the correction is the same!

 Equity correction is not uncommon

-In this period there will be peaks, valleys and lots of sideways movement.
+In this period there will be peaks, valleys, and lots of sideways movement.

 We have been advising our clients for a few months, about the need to avoid volatile funds such as mid-caps.
 The Nifty PE crossing 27 was also something worrying us and we maintained that while SIPs are ok, it is better to avoid large lump-sums in volatile funds.

-Why have the markets corrected?
+Why have the markets been corrected?

 The reason for the recent corrective movement in the stock markets (An Equity Correction) is largely a development in the US markets.
 The US interest rates are expected to increase because the central bank (Fed) there is likely to respond to the economy heating up and causing high inflation.
 They try to balance high inflation vs high-interest rates.
 If interest rates go up, then companies are expected to pay a higher cost for raising money which means their growth and profits might get impacted.